scionproto/scion/doc/DRKeyInfra.md

 On the zeroth level of the hierarchy, each AS A randomly generates a local secret symmetric and AS-specific secret value key SV\_A.
 The secret value represents the per-AS basis of the hierarchy and is renewed frequently.
-This is is not shared with any entity outside the corresponding AS.
+This is not shared with any entity outside the AS.

 #### 1st-level